-- 9:00-9:05: Present (or present in a Zoom meeting) - 9:06-9:10: Tardy (inform your instructors in case of connection problems via email) - 9:10 < : Absent (for SEVP and ACCET compliance).
-You may log in or still attend for the rest of the class.
+- 9:00-9:05: Present - 9:06-9:10: Tardy/Late (Being late three times counts as one absence).

+• 9:10 < : Absent (for SEVP and ACCET compliance).
+You can still attend class; however, the gradebook will be recorded as absent.

-Students who leave their classroom for twenty-five minutes or more or leave class twenty minutes or earlier will be marked as absent for the entire class (unless they have a medical reason or emergency).
+Students who leave their classroom for twenty-five minutes or more or leave class twenty-five minutes or earlier will be marked as absent for the entire class (unless they have a medical reason or emergency).

-- Students will not be allowed to enter class twenty-five minutes after it has started. - Students who have accumulated ten consecutive days of absences will automatically have their I-20 terminated. - Students who accumulate more than the maximum number of absence hours allowed per class will have their I-20 terminated and will have to leave the United States immediately. - For students who extend their program in the middle of the term, the number of absences allowed will be recalculated from the point of extension.
+- Students will not be allowed to enter class twenty-five minutes after it has started. - Students who have accumulated ten consecutive days of absences with no proof or excuse notice will automatically have their I-20 terminated. - Students who accumulate more than the maximum number of absence hours allowed per class will have their I-20 terminated and will have to leave the United States immediately. - For students who extend their program in the middle of the term, the number of absences allowed will be recalculated from the point of extension.